allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 It’s time to start writing our test code!

-Let’s assume we’re testing an e-commerce application like [Allegro](https://itunes.apple.com/us/app/allegro/id305659772).
-It displays a listing of tappable products and we want to check if correct product is open after a tap.
+Let’s assume we’re testing an e-commerce application such as [Allegro](https://itunes.apple.com/us/app/allegro/id305659772).
+It displays a listing of tappable products and we want to check if correct product is opened after a tap.

 We could write something like this: